Passive interferometric symmetries of multimode Gaussian pure states: The dual-rail quantum wire

 If $n$ is even, taking a sum of the differences of pairs of nullifiers from Equation (\ref{localnuls}) results in another global nullifier that acts on a different spin structure than the one that has been discussed so far.
 This new spin structure consists of qumodes that are paired \textit{horizontally} into spins.
 The following nullifier applies to the structure:

 where $i$ denotes the Schwinger spin labelled $i$, which consists of horizontally paired qumodes.
-This is illustrated in Figure \ref{fig:szglobal}, where the purple ellipses correspond to the $\hat{S}^z$ nullifiers acting the corresponding qumodes.
-Thus, a dual-rail quantum wire with an even number of Schwinger spins (made out of horizontally paired qumodes rather than vertically) is a ring of entangled Schwinger spins in which the total spin along the $z$-axis is equal to zero at all times.
+This is illustrated in Figure \ref{fig:szglobal}, where the purple ellipses correspond to the $\op S^z$ nullifiers acting the corresponding qumodes.
+Thus, a dual rail with an even number of Schwinger spins (made out of horizontally paired qumodes rather than vertically) is a ring of entangled Schwinger spins in which the total spin along the $z$-axis is equal to zero at all times.